 Hugh Herr was a promising climber, hailed as a prodigy.
 His career came to an abrupt end in 1982, when a tragic accident took off both of his legs.
 He was only 19 years old.
 However, Herr did not let this accident limit his potential: after a period of recovery, he embarked on an academic career and eventually worked at MIT, where he began studying and developing advanced prosthetic legs.

 But Herr didn't just create prosthetics.
-He took it a step further by becoming a cyborg himself.
-He has personally designed and tailored a set of bionic legs that not only compensate for his lack of natural legs, but also offer an incredible range of functionality.
-These technologically advanced prosthetics have allowed him to return to his beloved climbing and even surpass some of the capabilities of biological legs.
+He took it a step further, becoming a cyborg himself.
+He personally designed and fitted a set of bionic legs that not only compensate for his lack of natural legs, but also offer an incredible range of functionality.
+These technologically advanced prosthetics have allowed him to return to his beloved climbing and even surpass some of the capabilities of his biological legs.

 Herr achieved worldwide notoriety in 2014 with his TED Talk, during which he presented his bionic legs.
 A speech seen more than 14 million times since then.

 Today, Hugh Herr is a professor at the MIT Media Lab and co-directs the Yang Center for Bionics at MIT.
-Lauded as the "Leader of the Bionic Age" by Time Magazine, he has dedicated his life to the advancement of bionic limbs and is responsible for several groundbreaking innovations in bionics.
-His story testifies to human resilience and the unlimited potential of the interaction between humans and technology.
+Praised as a “Leader of the Bionic Age” by Time Magazine, he has dedicated his life to the advancement of bionic limbs and is responsible for numerous groundbreaking innovations in the field of bionics.
+His story is a testament to human resilience and the limitless potential of the interaction between humans and technology.

 Kevin Warwick: The First Cyborg

 If not the very first (but I think it's him), kevin warwick can be considered one of the first true cyborgs.
-In 1998, Warwick took a bold step in human-machine interface research by becoming the first person to implant an RFID chip in his body.
-This chip, part of the experiment called "Project Cyborg", allowed Warwick to interact directly with computers through his body, opening up new possibilities for human-machine interaction.
+In 1998, Warwick took a bold step in human-machine interface research by becoming the first person to implant an RFID chip into his body.
+This chip, part of the experiment called “Project Cyborg”, allowed Warwick to interact directly with computers through his body, paving the way for new possibilities of human-machine interaction.

 Four years later, in 2002, Warwick took human-technology integration to the next level with the BrainGate, a small electrode array implanted in his arm.
-This implant allowed a direct connection between his nervous system and the computers, allowing him to communicate bi-directionally with the machine.
-The implant expanded his sensory perception of, allowing him to feel electrical impulses, such as those sent by devices connected to computers.
+This implant allowed a direct connection between his nervous system and the computers, allowing him to communicate bidirectionally with the machine.
+The implant expanded his sensory perception, allowing him to feel electrical impulses, such as those sent by devices connected to the computer.

-With similar electrodes also implanted in his wife's arm, Warwick experimented with ways of transmitting signals of movement, thought or emotion between two individuals, in what many consider to be one of the earliest examples of technological telepathy.
+By also implanting similar electrodes in his wife's arm, Warwick experimented with forms of transmitting signals of movement, thought or emotion between the two individuals, in what many consider one of the first examples of technological telepathy.

 Moon Ribas: the woman who "feels" earthquakes

-I told you about Moon Ribas four years ago in this article when he co-founded the Cyborg Foundation, an organization to advocate for cyborg rights, promote cyborg art, and support people who wish to become cyborgs.
+I told you about Moon Ribas four years ago in this article when he co-founded the Cyborg Foundation, an organization to defend cyborg rights, promote cyborg art, and support people who wish to become cyborgs.

 A category of which Moon, dancer and choreographer, is a full part: she has incorporated in her body thin implants that vibrate every time an earthquake occurs somewhere in the world.
 The device is connected online to seismographs and receives real-time updates on seismic activity.

-Choosing Moon Ribas demonstrates that the cyborg identity can extend beyond mere physical enhancement or repair, becoming a way to experience the world in entirely new ways.
+Moon Ribas' choice demonstrates that cyborg identity can extend beyond simple physical enhancement or repair, becoming a way to experience the world in entirely new ways.

 Tilly Lockey, the young cyborg icon

-Tilly she was only 15 months old when her life was turned upside down by a meningitis that almost threatened to take her away.
-The inflammation damaged her tissue enough to require the amputation of her wrists.
+Tilly she was only 15 months old when her life was turned upside down by meningitis which almost threatened to take her away.
+The inflammation damaged her tissue to the point that her wrists had to be amputated.
 And she changed her existence forever.
-Growing up, Tilly used several prostheses, all of which were quite cumbersome and impractical.
+Growing up, Tilly used various prosthetics, all of which were rather bulky and impractical.

-However, his story took an unexpected turn when OpenBionics, a startup spin-off from the University of Bristol in the UK that specializes in creating 3D printed prosthetic limbs, approached her.
+However, his story took an unexpected turn when OpenBionics, a startup spun out of the University of Bristol in the UK that specializes in creating 3D printed prosthetic limbs, reached out to her.

-This company offered her the possibility to use new technologically advanced, light and customizable arms.
+This company offered her the possibility of using new technologically advanced, lightweight and customizable arms.
 Her bionic arms, which have become an integral part of her identity, make her a cyborg.
-Since then, Tilly has started sharing her experiences on YouTube, becoming an influencer and inspiring many people who, like her, go through life with prostheses.
+Since then, Tilly has started sharing her experiences on YouTube, becoming an influencer and inspiring many people who, like her, face life with prosthetics.

 Viktoria Modesta, revolutionary bionic artist